zengapay/guzzle-retry-middleware/README.md

 ```

-### Setting status codes to retry
+### Setting status codes NOT to retry

-By default, this middleware will retry requests when the server responds with a `429` or `503` HTTP status code.
+By default, this middleware will retry requests when the server does not respond with a `200` , `201` or `202` HTTP status code.
 But, you can configure this:

 ```php